msaqib25/playbook/whodoeswhat.md

 ## Project Management
 **Alexa Discepolo** is our lead engagement, project and operations in the US.
-She is responsible for all Website and Digital Ops engagements.
+She is responsible for all websites and Digital Ops engagements.

 **Imran Ali** is our head of PMO at Karachi.
 He oversees all development projects in Appstudio and Dedicated teams.
 If you want to get an insight into a project, or want to know about resource availability, Imran will have the answers for you.